Steps for curve sketching

-- Identify the general shape of the curve and whether it is of a negative or positive shape.
+- Firstly, identify the general shape of the curve and whether it is of a negative or positive shape.

-- Identify the y-intercept – substitute x=0 into the equation of the graph to see where the graph cuts the y-axis.
+- Next, find the y-intercept – substitute x=0 into the equation of the graph to see where the graph cuts the y-axis.

-- Identify the roots of the cubic – this is where the graph should cut the x-axis.
+- Then, identify the roots of the cubic – this is where the graph should cut the x-axis.
 This may involve factorising and you should note that the graph will bounce off the x-axis at any repeated roots.

-- Place the curve so that it cuts the x and y axes at the correct points making sure that the curve touches the x axis at any repeated roots.
+- Finally, place the curve so that it cuts the x and y axes at the correct points making sure that the curve touches the x axis at any repeated roots.

 In the simpler cases, you will typically be expected to draw quadratics, cubics and reciprocal functions.
-You may also be required to perform transformations of a given curve and you should also know how to sketch the reciprocal functions.
+You may also be required to perform transformations of a given curve.
 Practice sketching cubics, transformations and reciprocal functions below.